 Many strategies are available to help you pay off debt.
 Here are a few common ones to consider:

-- Consider the debt snowball or debt avalanche repayment methods.
 The debt avalanche method involves paying down your highest-interest debt first (while making minimum payments on all your other debts), which will save you the most money on interest.
-With the debt snowball method you pay off your smallest balance first, which can be more motivating since your balances will disappear more quickly.
+With the debt snowball method, you pay off your smallest balance first, which can be more motivating since your balances will disappear more quickly.

 If a debt consolidation loan is the right debt repayment strategy for you, use Credible to see your prequalified personal loan rates and pick the loan option that works best for your needs.